mojoLyon/fish-sf/README.md

  - config:dump-reference with completion of bundle
  - container:debug with completion of services
     * --tags
-    * --tag with completion of tag
+    * --tag with tag completion
     * --parameters
     * --parameter
  - router:debug with completion of route name